bitsnaps/aliyet/openspec/project.md

 - [ ] Implement basic on-page SEO features (meta keywords).

 ### Content & Data
-- [ ] Receive and process all text and image content from Aliyet.
+- [ ] Receive and process all text and image content from Aliyaat.
 - [ ] Import all machine data, including main and optional characteristics.
 - [ ] Populate all pages with the provided content in all three languages.